alxlab-zone66x/Macintosh-Comm-Slot-I-Ethernet-Card/README.md

-# Macintosh Comm Slot I Ethernet
+# Macintosh Comm Slot I Ethernet Card

-This is a reproduction of the Farallon EtherMac LC Comm Slot Ethernet Card.
+This is a recreation of Macintosh Comm Slot I Ethernet Cards based on the Farallon EtherMac LC Comm Slot Ethernet Card.